HackCommander/hackcommander.github.io/_posts/2024-03-31-vulnyx-hackingstation.md

 Available nsock engines: epoll poll select
 ```

-we can see that the installed nmap is in version 7.93, which means that the second method is not applicable in this case.
+we can see that the installed nmap is in version 7.93, so interactive mode is not available.
+This means that the second method is not applicable in this case.

 On the other hand, the first method is based on nmap functionality to execute scripts written in Lua.
 So executing that commands we get the following result